bhisaac/5eFP/5eFP-SRD.md

 ## Common Terms

+**_Group Token_.** A special miniature token representing all of the PCs within a group.

+**_Deploy_.** After choosing an unexplored world map tile, the PCs deploy onto its exploration map by placing the group token onto the exploration map in a random location.
+The obscuring map tile under the group token is revealed.

 **_Player Character (PC)_.** A character created and played by a player.

 **_Non-Player Character (NPC)_.** A character created and played by the Game Master.

 **_Gamemaster (GM)_.** A gamemaster is a player with sufficient proficiency with the game's rules to run games for player characters (PCs).
-The other players in a 5eFP practice play a character within the game story while the GM plays everything else.
+The other players in a 5eFP practice play a character within the game while the GM plays everything else.

 **_Discover._** If a game feature instructs you to discover something, you determine three results, choose one, and discard any remaining results.